manasavuppu/Starbucks-Health-Analyzer/README.md

        streamlit run Introduction.py
        ```

-# Key Features
-This app comprises two main pages:

-**Introduction**: Here, users can find information about Starbucks, the purpose behind creating this app, background details, and an overview of the app itself.

-**How Healthy is your Beverage**: This section empowers users with interactive features.
-The functionalities available on this page include:

-   Sugar vs. Caffeine Analysis (%DV): Compare and analyze the percentage of Daily Value (%DV) for sugar and caffeine content in your chosen beverages.
-Healthiness Score Visualization:

-  Beverage Healthiness: Explore a visual representation of the Healthiness Score through an intuitive categorization meter.
-This feature provides an easy-to-understand assessment of the nutritional value of your selected drinks.

 # Future Scope
 This app can be expanded to add user profiles for personalization and tailored recommendations.